BGWH/bgwh.github.io/pages/pages-root-folder/index.md

 Towards this goal I was exploiting the high bandwidth and time resolution of wireless technologies such as ultra-wideband (UWB).
 The latter enabled my works on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="../pubs/grosswindhager2018adaptation.pdf" target="_blank">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system to minimize costs and setup time of RF-based localization systems <a href="../pubs/grosswindhager2018salma.pdf" target="_blank">[Sensys '18]</a>.
 Furthermore, I have introduced a concept to acquire distance information to an arbitrary number of devices (quasi-)simultaneously <a href="../pubs/grosswindhager2018concurrent.pdf" target="_blank">[ICDCS '18]</a> and continued this work towards a highly scalable and ultra-fast localization system <a href="../pubs/grosswindhager2019snaploc.pdf" target="_blank">[IPSN '19]</a>.
-The latter was awarded with the <b>Best Paper Award</b> at the International Conference on Information Processing in Sensor Networks (IPSN '19).
+The latter was awarded with the <b>Best Paper Award</b> at the A* International Conference on Information Processing in Sensor Networks (IPSN '19).

-Besides my academic research I have co-founded the medical device company <a href="https://www.cortexplore.com/"> cortEXplore GmbH</a> and gained more than six years of industrial experience in biomedical engineering working on brain-computer interfaces (g.tec medical engineering) and automotive engineering in the context of automated driving functions (Virtual Vehicle Research Center, Magna Steyr).
-Furthermore, I spent a significant portion of my career abroad, in the United States (UC Berkeley, Advanced Machine and Engineering), Japan (Asahikawa Medical University), and The Netherlands (TU Delft) as a researcher, engineer, and student.
+Besides my academic research I have co-founded the medical device company <a href="https://www.cortexplore.com/"> cortEXplore GmbH</a> and gained more than six years of industrial experience in biomedical engineering working on brain-computer interfaces (<a href="https://www.gtec.at/"> g.tec medical engineering</a>) and automotive engineering in the context of automated driving functions (<a href="https://www.v2c2.at/"> Virtual Vehicle Research Center</a>, <a href="https://www.magna.com/company/company-information/magna-groups/magna-steyr"> Magna Steyr</a>).
+Furthermore, I spent a significant portion of my career abroad, in the United States (UC Berkeley, <a href="https://www.ame.com/"> Advanced Machine and Engineering</a>), Japan (Asahikawa Medical University), and The Netherlands (TU Delft) as a researcher, engineer, and student.

 <!--The aim is to exploit the benefits of using this wireless technology providing high bandwidth to enable robust location-aware Internet-of-Things applications.
 In my recent works I have developed an environment-dependent adaption algorithm to maintain highly reliable and efficient UWB links ([<a href="https://mymarshallplan.squarespace.com/overview-1">[WoWMoM ']]).